top of page

 Sketch.1 Brainstorming functional requirements during takeoff, mid-flight, and landing.

-I worked through an iterative design process supported by research and feedback from the team to evolve the technology solutions in concert with other cabin interior components as an integrated ecosystem.
-Our initial work used scenario-based storytelling and interface design to prototype use cases for InteliSence™, an AI/ML system that anticipates passenger needs in real time.
+This work from 2023 used scenario-based storytelling and visually and functionally accurate and accessible interface design to prototype use cases for InteliSence™, an AI/ML system that anticipates passenger meal and service requests in real time, and set the foundation for building additional service features on it.
 A functional prototype of this system won a 2023 Crystal Cabin Award in the Passenger Comfort category.

 Screen.1-9 Interface for crew application to manage and service passenger requests.

-The latest version of this, Collins Aerospace galley.ai, further enhances crew efficiency and passenger communication by using AI-driven galley management and sensor systems to streamline onboard meal service preparation, monitor equipment safety and maintenance issues, and improve flight experiences.
+The latest version, in 2025, Collins Aerospace galley.ai, further enhances crew efficiency and passenger communication by using AI-driven galley management and sensor systems to streamline onboard meal service preparation, monitor equipment safety and maintenance issues, and improve flight experiences.
+Our studio partnered with OCTO Product Development to build a functioning prototype that integrates galley equipment, crew tools, and cabin interfaces, along with the passenger communication platform.
+The system tracks orders and inventory in real time, enables dynamic service updates, and provides direct information to passengers throughout the flight.

 "We're essentially creating an intelligent assistant that works alongside cabin crew to streamline their most demanding tasks," explains Jeff McKee, who leads the Customer Experience Design group.
 "The goal is to create a smoother and more effective work environment for crew."